hacksider/Deep-Live-Cam/README.md

 Looking for a CLI mode?
 Using the -s/--source argument will make the run program in cli mode.

 To improve the video quality, you can use the `super_resolution` frame processor after swapping the faces.
 It will enhance the video quality by 2x, 3x or 4x.
 You can set the upscale factor using the `-r` or `--super-resolution-scale-factor` argument.
-Processing time will increase with the upscale factor, it's quite quick though.
+Processing time will increase with the upscale factor, but it's quite quick.

 ```